orchidjs/tom-select/doc_src/pages/selectize.md

 tags: docs
 ---

-Orchid Select is a fork of selectize.js
+Orchid Select was forked from selectize.js to provide the same usability without the need for jQuery or any other JavaScript framework.

-## Features
+## New
 - support for external control input
 - dropdownParent other than 'body'
-- disableActiveItems setting can be used to disable deleting selected items with backspace/delete keypresses
+- no_backspace_delete plugin

 ## Performance and Usability
 - framework agnostic (doesn't require jQuery, Vue or any other JavaScript framework)